 Limitations:

-• Varispeed is not a realtime audio effect.
-It has to manually change parameter values in order to transpose your Live Set.
+Varispeed is not a real-time audio effect.
+It has to manually change parameter values in order to transpose your Live set.

-• Varispeed cannot transpose frozen tracks.
+- Varispeed cannot transpose frozen tracks.
 It is recommended to duplicate the frozen track, flatten one of them, and mute the frozen one when using the device.

 Notifications, restrictions:

-Varispeed provides notifications restrictions in certain situations:
+Varispeed provides notifications and restrictions in certain situations:

-1. Tempo Range Limit:
+Tempo Range Limit:

 Ableton Live has a default tempo range that cannot be exceeded.
 The slowest tempo is 20 BPM, and the fastest is 999 BPM.

-If the Tempo option is enabled, and the Live set’s tempo would get out of range by the transposition ( less then 20BPM or More than 999BPM), the knob's range is automatically limited to prevent that.
+If the Tempo option is enabled and the Live set’s tempo would go out of range due to transposition (less than 20 BPM or more than 999 BPM), the knob’s range is automatically limited to prevent this.

-This Limitation will depend on your original tempo:
+This limitation depends on your original tempo:

 If your original tempo falls between 80 BPM and 250 BPM, you can freely adjust the tempo in both directions.